LewisTowart/tech258-lewis-cicd/Documents/CI-CD.md

 As for deployment this can be done automatically within the CI/CD pipeline with Jenkins.
 The code will be deployed and would be live within the prod environment with users being able to access it.
 This could be something along the lines of a new feature or bug fix.

 A real life example would be when a movie has released they are delivered to the cinema weeks before they are actually airing.
-This can be helpful to check if there are an unforeseen issues with them.
+This can be helpful to check if there are any unforeseen issues with them.
 When the time comes they will then say this movie is airing come and see if so the user/member of the public can come and watch the film.

 http://3.9.14.9:8080/login?from=%2F